On this page:

 See the First-Year Review section for review requirements that apply to all Areas.
 The CTE review portfolio should contain the following materials:

-The student’s advisor and at least one other faculty member selected by the advisor and the student will meet to discuss and review the portfolio.
+The student’s advisors (or advisor and at least one other faculty member selected by the advisor and the student) will meet to discuss and review the portfolio.
 The review will conclude with an appraisal of the portfolio and an assessment of the student’s prospects for completing the doctoral program.
-The student’s advisor will complete a Preliminary Review Evaluation form, based on a personal review and the other reviewer’s feedback from the First-Year Review.
+The student’s primary advisor will complete a Preliminary Review Evaluation form, based on a personal review and the other reviewer’s feedback from the First-Year Review.
 The student will forward the signed GSP and Preliminary Review Evaluation form to the Doctoral Programs Officer.
+After the Doctoral Programs Officer has reviewed the signed preliminary GSP and evaluations of the First Year Review committee, the results will appear on the students’ record on Axess.
+If the preliminary GSP is not approved, it will be returned to the student with a request for the student to make the required additions and/or corrections.
+After the appropriate changes have been made in consultation with the advisor, the GSP should be returned to the Doctoral Programs Officer for further review.

 The Second-Year Review is the qualifying process for advancement to doctoral candidacy.
 (See the Second-Year Review section for review requirements that apply to all Areas.)
 It is also known as the Sixth-Quarter Review.
 A committee of three faculty members appraise the student’s research skills and preparation for work on the doctoral dissertation.
 The Second-Year Review should be scheduled prior to the first day of the seventh quarter (see the Second-Year Review section for more details on this policy).
+It is possible to request an extension with advisor approval to do the Second-Year Review during the seventh quarter; see the Doctoral Forms page for the Second-Year Review Extension form.
 Note: the Second-Year review and Dissertation Proposal Hearing cannot happen within the same meeting.

-For the Second-Year Review, the advisor and two other faculty members, selected by the advisor and the student, will review a portfolio of material including the following:
+For the Second-Year Review, the primary advisor and co-advisors or two other faculty members selected by the advisor and the student (three faculty members total) will review a portfolio of material including the following:

 The qualifying paper (QP) must be a work of original research.
 In carrying out the QP study, the student should address a research question by collecting and analyzing original data or primary materials, or by analyzing an existing data set.
 In structure, format, and length, the QP should be modeled on articles in a scholarly journal that the student, in consultation with the adviser, has identified as appropriate for the research undertaken.
 The student should be able to identify at least one published article that has served as a guide or model for the present paper.
 The QP should adhere to publication guidelines of the identified journal; thus length and format of papers may vary.
 Except in exceptional circumstances, the QP should not exceed 60 double-spaced pages.